subquery/documentation/docs/subquery_network/testnet/indexers/become-an-indexer.md

 ### 3. Start the Indexing Service

-After you are done with the installation stage, start the Indexing Service with just s a **one-line** Docker command.
+After you are done with the installation stage, start the Indexing Service with just **one-line** Docker command.

 ```jsx
 docker-compose up